 UNI’s College of Education is the largest of Iowa’s 32 teacher education programs.
-Nearly 32% of teachers and 37% of school administrators in Iowa are UNI graduates.
+More than 450 new teachers graduate from UNI each year.

 The College of Humanities, Arts, and Sciences produces nearly 30% of Iowa’s science, technology, engineering, and mathematics (STEM) teachers, a percentage that’s higher than any other Iowa university.

-And UNI’s College of Social and Behavioral Sciences offers the only undergraduate gerontology degree in Iowa.
+And UNI’s College of Social and Behavioral Sciences hosts the largest annual student research conference in the state.